Protect the environment – and light your fires first time

 A fire with no flame doubles emissions of carbon monoxide and particles.

-It cuts environmental pollutants Stacking a fire correctly, lighting it from the top and ensuring a good draft also results in reduced emissions of greenhouse gases and particulate, thereby reducing local air pollution.
+Stacking a fire correctly, lighting it from the top and ensuring a good draft also results in reduced emissions of greenhouse gases and particulate, thereby reducing local air pollution.
 Firewood is a renewable energy source, and therefore more climate-friendly than fossil fuel heating.

-It is safer If you light your fire correctly, and tend it safely, you’ll be taking better care of your wood burner.
+If you light your fire correctly, and tend it safely, you’ll be taking better care of your wood burner.
 Meaning less maintenance, cleaner glass and reduced risk of soot and of your flue pipe catching fire.
 Burning firewood also provides space heating in a power cut, and saves grid electricity generally, contributing to the reliability of national energy supply.

-You save money Correct fire lighting and tending utilises your firewood better, achieving up to double the heat for your home.
+Correct fire lighting and tending utilises your firewood better, achieving up to double the heat for your home.
 That saves you money.

 Why should you opt for a clean burn stove from Scan?